There are a variety of reasons why DWOPs are required:

 - Facilitators/organisers start to resent the time and effort required to organise the meetings.

-- Better team dynamics due to genuine interest in every voice.
+- Better team dynamics due to a genuine interest in every voice.

 - Complete capture of all questions, lessons learnt, challenges etc.